-That is how I felt when I attended the Palm Desert Food & Wine presented by Agua Caliente Casino Resort & Spa this past weekend.
+That is how I felt when I attended the Palm Desert Food Festival presented by Agua Caliente Casino Resort & Spa this past weekend.
 The food was delicious but some of the cooking techniques blew me away.
 I am still thinking about some of the stuff I saw there.

 In this post, I am going to share some of those techniques that I found interesting.
 Have you seen some of these before?

 The chefs of JW Marriot Desert Springs Resort & Spa were preparing their beef cheeks in a wood steamer.
 This technique gave the cheeks a super tender feeling.
 This reminded me of the boxes (bigger, of course) used to prepare an entire pig in urban areas of Puerto Rico.
 The pig is slowly cooked for an entire day to achieve a melt in your mouth texture.

 JW Marriot Desert Springs Resort & Spa was also preparing liquid nitrogen ice cream on site.
 They poured a vanilla or chocolate concoction into a bowl and mixed it with the nitrogen.
 You got ice cream in a couple of seconds.